Santa Clara takes home win streak into matchup with San Jose State

 San Jose State Spartans (7-3) at Santa Clara Broncos (8-2)

 The Spartans are 1-1 on the road.
-San Jose State ranks eighth in the MWC with 13.5 assists per game led by Omari Moore averaging 4.4.
+San Jose State ranks fifth in the MWC with 26.3 defensive rebounds per game led by Sage Tolbert averaging 5.6.

-TOP PERFORMERS: Brandin Podziemski is scoring 20.1 points per game and averaging 9.3 rebounds for the Broncos.
-Keshawn Justice is averaging 2.1 made 3-pointers for Santa Clara.
+TOP PERFORMERS: Brandin Podziemski is shooting 39.0% from beyond the arc with 2.3 made 3-pointers per game for the Broncos, while averaging 20.1 points, 9.3 rebounds and 2.3 steals.
+Carlos Stewart is shooting 38.7% and averaging 12.0 points for Santa Clara.

-Moore is averaging 13.5 points, 5.5 rebounds and 4.4 assists for the Spartans.
-Sage Tolbert is averaging 10.3 points and 8.4 rebounds for San Jose State.
+Omari Moore is shooting 43.4% and averaging 13.5 points for the Spartans.
+Tolbert is averaging 10.3 points for San Jose State.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.